 After shooting inside for a bit, we ventured out into the sun and the heat for a bit.
 We talked all about natural reflectors, creating beautiful images even in the brightest part of the day, and Jasmine & JD did a little demonstration too, and I couldn’t resist snapping their photo as well!

 As you can see, nothing about the workshop disappointed!
 The styling was amazing, the couple perfection, and Jasmine and JD were for real open books.
 They shared openly and honestly and made everyone feel completely comfortable.
 It was a great experience, and one I would highly recommend!!
 You can see Jasmine’s post about the workshop here!

-Special thanks to the vendors that made their day fabulous:
+Extra Special thanks to Jasmine & JD and to all of the fabulous vendors that made it possible: